 Your listing agreement contract contractually defines what the buyer’s Realtor® receives.
 Basically, you don’t have a contract with the buyer’s Realtor® because you don’t know who it is yet.
 We use the standard TAR forms as required by Texas Association of Realtors® and that is how the contract is written in our cooperating selling environment.

-In our industry, the listing agreement contract works like this; 1) you agree to pay DFWCityhomes the percentage commission.
-2) By way of DFWCityhomes agreement with our realtor’s association (MetroTex), DFWCityhomes agrees to pay the buyer’s agent the advertised percentage 3) all fees are paid at the same time at closing.
-The purpose is to set in writing the expectation of what will be paid to the buyer’s agent to entice them to bring a buyer and to avoid negotiating the buyer’s agent commission at the time when a contract for sale is received.
+In our industry, the listing agreement contract works like this; 1) you agree to pay your listing broker the percentage commission.
+2) By way of your broker’s agreement with the Realtors® association (ours is MetroTex), The listing broker agrees to pay the buyer’s Realtor® the advertised percentage 3) all fees are paid at the same time at closing.
+The purpose is to set in writing the expectation of what will be paid to the buyer’s Realtor® to entice them to bring a buyer and to avoid negotiating the buyer’s agent commission at the time when a contract for sale is received.

-The buyer agent fees are always confusing.
-Real Estate is the only industry I am aware of that the Seller sets and pays the representation fee for the Buyer.
+The Real Estate industry is unique and the only industry I am aware of that the Seller sets and pays the representation fee for the Buyer.
 Our industry compensation system was developed to encourage cooperation between Brokers and promote fairness.
-With this system cooperating agents can know what earnings to expect without becoming a party to a transaction and negotiating a fee each time they represent a buyer.
+With this system cooperating Realtor® can know what earnings to expect without becoming a party to a transaction and negotiating a fee each time they represent a buyer.

 Notice: This website contains general information about possible legal and financial matters.
 The information is not advice, and should not be treated as such.
 You must not rely on the information on this website as an alternative to legal or financial advice from your attorney, accountant or other professional legal services provider.
 If you have any specific questions about any legal and financial matter you should consult your attorney, accountant or other professional legal services